janpfeifer/goshot/README.md

 It is distributed under [Apache License Version 2.0](LICENSE).

-## Privacy
+## Privacy Policy

-GoShot stores in your local disk your preferences (e.g., colors, font size), and a temporary token if you are using Google Drive.
+GoShot stores in your local disk your preferences (e.g., colors, font size), and a temporary authorization token if you are using Google Drive.

 Other than that, it will save and/or share images at your request.

+GoShot uses Google Drive exclusively when requested to store and share the screenshot images, under the `GoShot` folder.
+The images will be visible to anyone with the URL link.

 ## Known issues and feature requests: